Lori is a relationship expert and matchmaker who has volunteered as a senior matchmaker for www.SawYouAtSinai.com and

-In addition to matchmaking, professionally, Lori was elected to public office in Massachusetts in 2009 and has worked for MSNBC in New York City and NBC News’s local affiliate in Boston.
+In addition to matchmaking, professionally, Lori was elected to public office in Massachusetts in 2009 and previously worked for MSNBC in New York City and NBC News in Boston.

-Lori graduated from Boston University in 2004 with a Bachelors of Arts in Music and earned her M.B.A. in Finance and Management from Fordham University in 2008.
-Lori also studied at the Juilliard School in Dalcroze Masters Certification.
+Lori graduated from Boston University in 2004 with a Bachelors of Arts in Music and earned her M.B.A. in Finance and Management from Fordham University in 2008 and Masters Certificate at the Juilliard School in Dalcroze Pedagogy and Piano.

-Lori and her husband Leon were married on July 4th, 2005 and are parents to four adorable children, Chloe, Zachy, Gaby and Sammy.
+Lori and her husband Leon were married on July 4th, 2005 and reside in Philadelphia, and are parents to four adorable children, Chloe, Zachy, Gaby and Sammy.